 Machine Embroidered Christmas Wreath - This is a wreath made with an embroidery machine.
 The sections are pieced together as you go.
 This is a fun wreath to make.

-Dollar Tree Easter Bunny Wreath - This is another simple wreath which does not require any sewing.
+Dollar Tree Easter Bunny Wreath - This is another simple inexpensive wreath which does not require any sewing.
 Watch our video tutorial!

 Did you enjoy this project?
 Please share it with your friends using the sharing buttons.